todor-markov/natural-q-learning/README.md

 # Natural Q Learning

 This repository explores the use of natural gradient methods for deep Q learning.
+Our write up is [here](writeup.pdf).

 We also provide a lightweight TensorFlow implementation of the Projected Natural Gradient Descent (PRONG) algorithm from DeepMind's recent paper [Natural Neural Networks](https://papers.nips.cc/paper/5953-natural-neural-networks.pdf).